Psst Are you a brand, artist, shelter, or dog looking to get on Dogly?

 - Use distance and stay alert to help your dog to walk with success

 I hope these guides have helped you feel more confident teaching your dog how to walk on a leash without pulling.
-The very last guide Tressa teaches in Leash Manners on Dogly is for those of us with two dogs.
+The very last guide Tressa teaches in the Walking Channel on Dogly is for those of us with two dogs.
 You were able to master loose leash walking with one dog, but how do you do it with two dogs?

 The first step is to make sure both dogs are well trained on walking on a leash without pulling before you attempt to walk them together.
 If one dog is pulling and the other isn't, it will be much harder to get both dogs to walk nicely on a leash.

 Once both dogs are well trained on loose leash walking, go to this link to get started with Tressa's five tips for walking two dogs at the same time:

 - Get your setup ready for walking two dogs before you start walking

 - Get the right equipment - what type of leash, harness, and collar will work for how you want to walk